Choosing the best car seat for your toddler can be tricky.

 While many models can be outgrown by your toddler over time, this model is built to continue supporting long-term.

-This car seat can hold a child up to almost 100 pounds or 45 kilograms at maximum capacity.
+This car seat can sustain a child weighing close to 100 pounds or 45 kilograms to its maximum limit.

 Consider this option if you think your child will outgrow their current seat in the near future.
 It can save you time and a hassle in the long run.